Alexandria Blue Anchors

-The Alexandria Blue Anchors (formerly known as the Alexandria Beetles) were a baseball team that played in the Northwoods League, an NCAA-sanctioned collegiate summer baseball league.
+The Alexandria Blue Anchors (formerly known as the Alexandria Beetles) was a baseball team that played in the Northwoods League, an NCAA-sanctioned collegiate summer baseball league.
 The team played at Knute Nelson Memorial Park in Alexandria, Minnesota.
-The team was renamed in March 2013 in conjunction with the sale of the team to a new local ownership group.

 History

+The Alexandria Beetles were added to the Northwoods League as an expansion team in 2001, entering the league alongside the Madison Mallards.
+Playing in purple-tinged uniforms, the Beetles hosted future MLB standouts like Marcus Semien, Allen Craig, and Lucas Duda.

-The Alexandria Blue Anchors were founded as the Alexandria Beetles in 2001.
-In 2013 it was sold to Shane Schmidt, Shaynen Schmidt, Scott Allen, and Adam Barta and renamed the Alexandria Blue Anchors.
-The new owners failed to make the team financially viable, and it was last in attendance in the Northwoods League for the entire time it was the Blue Anchors.
+In 2013, the team was renamed the Alexandria Blue Anchors in conjunction with the sale of the team to a new local ownership group.
+The new owners were unable to make the team financially viable, and it was last in attendance in the Northwoods League for the entire time it was the Blue Anchors.
 The team folded shortly after the 2015 season.

-Since 2016 one night a season, you can still see the Beetles play in the ballpark as the Willmar Stingers become the Alexandria Beetles for a night.
-It pays homage to a time that once was when Alexandria had their own team.
-Over the past four seasons, the Willmar Stingers have played as the Beetles they have a 4-1 record.
-In 2019, the Beetles won a game against the La Crosse Loggers 14-4.
-On this night over 1,300 people from the community showed up to see their team play with the hope that someday a Northwoods League team will return to Alexandria.
-In July 2020, the Beetles returned to action in an exhibition game against the Willmar Stingers in a game the Beetles won 9-8.
-The Beetles have returned to action in 2021.

-Alumni in Major League Basball
+Alumni in Major League Baseball

 A total of 18 Alexandria players went on to play in MLB.
 The following is a complete list.